thales-markets/thales-improvement-proposals/TIPs/TIP-17.md

 On Optimism Mainnet rewards will have to be claimed weekly and be subject to same escrow rules as in the staking contract on Ethereum Mainnet.
 Further improvements to staking can be formalized in additional TIPs.

+This TIP, if voted in, would seize ongoing inflation of 125k to SNX stakers in favor of a more effective mechanism that still maintains the ongoing aligment with SNX stakers, but reverting balue back to THALES staking.THALES that is being saved with this new approach can be used to increase THALES staking rewards or offer other incentives for the benefit of the protocol.

 ## Test Cases